haberdashPI/Weber.jl/docs/src/extend.md

 end
 ```

 There are a few things to note about this implementation.
-First, it accesses
+First,
-the extension object in the experiment using `extension`.
+the extension object is accessed using [`extension`](@ref).

+Second, `record` is called on the [`next`](@ref) extension.  **All extended
-Second, each experiment can have multiple extensions, so each subsequent
+functions should follow this pattern**.
+Each experiment can have multiple
-*version* of the experiment must be dispatched over.
-Each version of an
-experiment refers to the experiment paired with one of its extensions.
-The
+extensions, and each pairing of an experiment with a particular plugin is called
+an experiment *version*.
+These are ordered from top-most to bottom-most
-top-most version is the first extension specified in the call to
+version.
+The top-most version is the first extension in the list specified in
+the call to [`Experiment`](@ref).
+Subsequent versions are accessed in this same
-[`Experiment`](@ref), the bottom-most the experiment without any extensions.
-As
+order, using [`next`](@ref), until the bottom-most version, which is the
+experiment without any paired extension.
-all extensions should, the above method calls the function being extended
-(`record`) in its body, but dispatching over the next experiment version.
-In
-this way, all behavior from each extension, and the base experiment, without any
-extensions, is executed.
-The next version is accessed using the [`next`](@ref)
-function.

-For this extension to actually work, `setup` must also be extended to add the column `:my_extension` to the data file.
+For this extension to actually work, `setup` must also be extended to add the
+column `:my_extension` to the data file.

 ```julia
 function setup(fn::Function,experiment::ExtendedExperiment{MyExtension})